ae-foster/pytorch-simclr/README.md

 ## Outstanding differences with the original paper
  - We do not synchronize the batch norm between multiple GPUs.
 To use PyTorch's `SyncBatchNorm`, we would need to change from using `DataParallel` to `DistributedDataParallel`.
  - We not use Gaussian blur for any datasets, including ILSVRC2012.
-  - We do not use the linear ramp for the learning rate schedule.
+ - We are not aware of any other discrepancies with the original work, but any correction is more than welcome and should be suggested by opening an Issue in this repo.

 ## Reproduction results